Dick Morris to Newsmax: Sliwa Could Pull Out Republican Win in NYC

-Republican Curtis Sliwa could pull out a surprise win in the New York City mayoral race, considering the potential of a split vote between three Democrats looming, Dick Morris, an advisor to President Donald Trump, said on Newsmax Saturday.
+Republican Curtis Sliwa could pull out a surprise win in the New York City mayoral race, considering the potential of a split vote between three Democrats looming, Dick Morris, an adviser to President Donald Trump, told Newsmax on Saturday.

 And as for Democrat nominee Zohran Mamdani, "he's losing," Morris told Newsmax's "The Count."
 "He's yesterday's news."